IoT Data Empowers Digital Ports and Terminals of the Future

 All over the world, we are seeing port authorities looking at how to get ‘smarter’, using digital technologies to help them optimize traffic flows, deal with bigger cargo peaks and congestion risks resulting from larger ships, and maximize infrastructure utilization.

-Ports are very complex organisms, with many different interests and activities to juggle on the waterside and landside, and a huge amount of information that needs to change hands between various supply chain members and government entities as goods pass through.
+Digital ports are very complex organisms, with many different interests and activities to juggle on the waterside and landside, and a huge amount of information that needs to change hands between various supply chain members and government entities as goods pass through.

 Live data provided by IoT and M2M applications is increasingly seen as a prerequisite for the ‘digital port of the future’.
 Real-time visibility drives optimization, by providing insight on what is happening versus what was planned, and allowing smart decisions to be made as a result.
 Data generated IoT and M2M applications can be shared, used and analyzed in new ways among multiple stakeholders in the port community.
 We will undoubtedly see many more examples of IoT connectivity in the future, ranging from telematics on trucks, trailers, chassis, gensets and containers, to devices on cranes and other handling equipment.